crytic/medusa/README.md

 - Building from source on Windows, the `go-ethereum` dependency may require [TDM-GCC](https://stackoverflow.com/questions/43580131/exec-gcc-executable-file-not-found-in-path-when-trying-go-build) to build.

 ## Usage
-`medusa` is configuration file driven.
-Command-line arguments simply specify where to initialize a new medusa project configuration or where to ingest one.
+`medusa` can be configured both using a configuration file and with command line arguments.

 ### Initializing a project configuration
 To create a `medusa` project configuration, invoke `medusa init [platform]` to create a configuration for the provided platform within your current working directory.
 Invoking this command without a `platform` argument will result in using `crytic-compile` as the default compilation platform.

+> Note that the output of `medusa init`, which is equivalent to `medusa init crytic-compile`, is considered the **default configuration** of `medusa`

 ### Understanding the project configuration format
-After initializing a `medusa` project in a given directory, a `medusa.json` file will be created.
+After initializing a `medusa` project in a given directory by running `medusa init [platform]`, a `medusa.json` file will be created.
 This is the project configuration file which dictates compilation and fuzzing parameters for `medusa`.

 While the majority of the configuration structure is consistent, the `platform` which your project targets will offer differing compilation parameters.
 This means a project configuration for a `truffle` project will differ from one using `solc`.